rocketeers/docs/Tasks.md

 ),
 ```

-Or via the facade in your `app/start/artisan.php` file :
+Or via the facade in a custom file as seen above :

 ```php
 Rocketeer::add('Migrate');